-The challenge for organizations today is keeping a blog active.
+The challenge for organizations today is blog content writing and keeping it active.
 We see it all the time… organizations establish a blog with great intentions.
 They start with 8 posts per month, which becomes 4, which turns into one before the blog becomes stale.
 It’s hard getting people to write consistently, and even harder to get them to write with SEO best practices.
 That’s where Digital C4 can help!

 Process and Execution

 The old saying goes, “If it were that easy then everyone would be doing it.”
 It’s true.
 The thing is, most of us know how to blog, why we should blog, and even what we should blog about, but we don’t have the time to execute it all.
 Often blogging efforts take off with a bang but quickly fade as other tasks take us away.
 Part of our job, when we’re managing the blogging process, is to keep things rolling.
 We’re project managers, we write, and we keep the blog train rolling.
 Here’s what we’ll do, basically…write, post, publish, share, and report.